Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 26 May 2022.

-The Australian Institute of Criminology (AIC)’s National Homicide Monitoring Program (NHMP) collects data on homicide incidents in Australia.
-The NHMP draws information on the use of alcohol and other drugs by homicide victims and offenders from different sources: data on victims is based on toxicology, and data on offenders is based on self-report or assessment by the police (Bricknell & Doherty 2021).
+The Australian Institute of Criminology's (AIC) National Homicide Monitoring Program (NHMP) collects data on homicide incidents in Australia.
+The NHMP draws information on the use of alcohol and other drugs by homicide victims and offenders from different sources: data on victims is based on toxicology, and data on offenders is based on self-report or assessment by the police (Serpell et al 2022).

-Data from the latest NHMP report showed that there were 224 homicide incidents recorded in Australia in 2018–19, excluding the Australian Capital Territory (Bricknell & Doherty 2021).
-In 2018–19:
+Data from the latest NHMP report showed that there were 261 homicide incidents recorded in Australia in 2019–20, the highest number of homicide incidents recorded since 2005–06.
+This data excludes the Australian Capital Territory.
+In 2019–20:

-In 194 homicide incidents in 2018–19, the relationship between the victim and offender was known.
-Of these incidents, 5.7% were motivated by an alcohol-related argument and 3.1% were related to drugs (Bricknell & Doherty 2021).
+The relationship between the victim and offender was known in 176 homicide incidents in 2019–20.
+Of these incidents, 3 were motivated by an alcohol-related argument and 4 were related to drugs (Serpell et al 2022).